-Institute of Fluid Mechanics, Karlsruhe Institute of Technology, Kaiserstr.
-10, 76131 Karlsruhe, Germany Department of Aerospace Sciences and Technologies, Politecnico di Milano, via La Masa 34, 20156 Milano, Italy
+1Institute of Fluid Mechanics, Karlsruhe Institute of Technology, Kaiserstr.
+10, 76131 Karlsruhe, Germany 2Department of Aerospace Sciences and Technologies, Politecnico di Milano, via La Masa 34, 20156 Milano, Italy

-(Received xx; revised xx; accepted xx)
+(Received 9 February 2021; revised 27 May 2021; accepted 28 June 2021)

-Turbulent plane Poiseuille and Couette flows share the same geometry, but produce their flow rate owing to different external drivers, pressure gradient and shear respectively.
-By looking at integral energy fluxes, we pose and answer the question of which flow performs better at creating flow rate.
-We define a flow efficiency, that quantifies the fraction of power used to produce flow rate instead of being wasted as a turbulent overhead; effectiveness, instead, describes the amount of flow rate produced by a given power.
-The work by Gatti et al. (J. Fluid Mech. vol.857, 2018, pp. 345-373), where the constant power input (CPI) concept was developed to compare turbulent Poiseuille flows with drag reduction, is here extended to compare different flows.
+Turbulent plane Poiseuille and Couette flows share the same geometry, but produce their flow rate owing to different external drivers: pressure gradient and shear, respectively.
+By looking at integral energy fluxes, we pose and answer the question as to which flow performs better at creating flow rate.
+We define a flow efficiency, which quantifies the fraction of power used to produce flow rate instead of being wasted as a turbulent overhead; effectiveness, instead, describes the amount of flow rate produced by a given power.
+The work by Gatti et al. (J. Fluid Mech., vol. 857, 2018, pp. 345-373), where the constant power input concept was developed to compare turbulent Poiseuille flows with drag reduction, is here extended to compare different flows.
 By decomposing the mean velocity field into a laminar contribution and a deviation, analytical expressions are derived which are the energy-flux equivalents of the FIK identity.
-These concepts are applied to literature data supplemented by a new set of direct numerical simulations, to find that Couette flows are less efficient but more effective than Poiseuille ones.
+These concepts are applied to literature data supplemented by a new set of direct numerical simulations, to find that Couette flows are less efficient but more effective than Poiseuille flows.
 The reason is traced to the more effective laminar component of Couette flows, which compensates for their higher turbulent activity.
 It is also observed that, when the fluctuating fields of the two flows are fed with the same total power fraction, Couette flows dissipate a smaller percentage of it via turbulent dissipation.
 A decomposition of the fluctuating field into large and small scales explains this feature: Couette flows develop stronger large-scale structures, which alter the mean flow while contributing less significantly to dissipation.

-Key words: Shear layer turbulence, turbulence theory, turbulence simulation
+Key words: turbulence theory